pravega/.github/how-to-release.md

 > Pravega -> Pravega Keycloak Client / Pravega Spark Connector -> Pravega Schema Registry -> Pravega Flink Connector -> Pravega Samples

 # Decide to release
 Deciding to release is the first step of the release process.
+The steering committee is responsible for announcing the release decision on Slack `#dev` channel.
 This is a consensus-based decision of the entire community, There is no formal process to decide to release, but any objections needs to be resolved by consensus before starting the release.

 ## Select a release manager

-All the project committers can volunteer to be the release manager, and the steering committee can select or propose one as the release manager.
+All the project committers can volunteer to be the release manager by replying to the release decision message in Slack, and the steering committee can select or propose one as the release manager.

 If there are multiple volunteers, the steering committee should discuss and select a release manager, preferrably on a first-come-first-serve basis.
 All the other volunteers will be backup candidates if the designated one is unavailable or unable to perform their duties.

 If there is no volunteer or backup, the steering committee will need to discuss and choose one from the previous release managers as the release manager.

 Release managers should take responsibility to track the release progress and perform the actions during the whole release phase, and is responsible for all releases associated with a major release(i.e., 0.7.x, which included 0.7.0 through 0.7.3).

 # Prepare for the release